LiberTEM/LiberTEM-blobfinder/docs/source/acknowledgments.rst

 contribution, and if your contribution is not listed here we'd like to extend our apologies and update this as soon as possible.

+Karina Ruzaeva implemented the correlation routines and introduced feature vectors and clustering.
+Dieter Weber implemented the grid matching and refinement code.

 Creators
 ~~~~~~~~